Luxembourg Cityday trip itinerary

 Luxembourg is a country that many people seem to overlook and/or underestimate.
-Maybe it has to do with the size of the country, but after visiting I feel like this country deserves more attention than it’s getting right now.
+Maybe it has to do with the size of the country, but after visiting I feel like it deserves more attention than it’s getting right now.

 My friend and I had a few days off work last year so we decided to do a little European road trip to Luxembourg (both the city and its surroundings).
 We first visited the Vianden castle and the Beaufort castle, before continuing our trip to the capital city.